Reiko

 PSRGNZ operated as a registered Charitable Trust until June 2008 when a name change was made to Physicians and Scientists for Global Responsibility New Zealand Charitable Trust (PSGR) to better address important objectives.

-Scientists have recently recognised that the production and release of technologies - as Anthropogenic emissions - are fundamentally under-regulated, and this produces an existential global risk.
-Our work identifies recurring themes and regulatory processes that limit the capacity for governments and regulators to protect public and environmental health.
-For example, safety testing and data used in risk assessment for most technologies remains primarily supplied by the industry that seeks approval for the new technologies.
-Often many important considerations are excluded, such as the formulation of a product, and added issues relating to how the product is deployed, either into the environment or as a food or medical product.
-We have identified that a major barrier to knowledge is the difficulties public sector (non-industry aligned) scientists face in securing funding for science.
+PSGR have identified that a major barrier to knowledge is the difficulties public sector (non-industry aligned) scientists face in securing funding for science.
 Often funding schemes are poorly funded or not in scope, particularly if the science is interdisciplinary.
 Lawyers and the judiciary struggle with the complex socio-biological relationships, particularly where legal principles such as the Precautionary Principle have been sidelined and downplayed.
 This places policy-makers who must make decisions in the public interest in difficult positions, as they are required by law to be impartial and act to protect the health of the public, as well as our natural ecosystems.
 However they lack a deliberation pathway to act precautionarily.

 Research into the safety of biotechnology and genetic modification continues.
 PSGR considers that biotechnology and new gene editing technologies (also referred to as many documents as ‘new breeding technologies’), requires ongoing regulation - transparency - as uncertainty prevails.
 New technologies scale quickly into the environment.
 While natural alterations in biology take decades and centuries, biotechnology can be released at global scale in less than 12 months.
 Transparency (sunlight) and regulation can help to manage this risk.
-Issues of unforseen and unintended consequences remain.
+Issues of unforeseen and unintended consequences remain.
 New technologies positioned as ‘precise’ appear instead, to be imprecise, raising further questions of risk (Latham 2016) (Heinemann et al 2013).
 Previously considered ‘safe’ traits appear not so safe (Then & Bauer-Panskus 2017).

 CASE: BIOLOGY & GMOS